MalakaSupun/MS_Video_Downloader/README.md

 * YouTube Subtitles with or without video
 * Converted mp3s

 Not only that you can get so many information about the video that you going to download.
+1. Title:
+2. Duration:
+3. Views:
+4. Upload Date:
+5. YouTube Channel:

 ![Screenshot 2022-10-01 005038](https://user-images.githubusercontent.com/71941117/193341871-ed1453a3-4cdf-4977-b711-3907bff4a92a.jpg)